hashicorp/terraform/website/source/docs/providers/aws/r/elastic_beanstalk_application_version.html.markdown

 * `description` - (Optional) Short description of the Application Version.
 * `bucket` - (Required) S3 bucket that contains the Application Version source bundle.
 * `key` - (Required) S3 object that is the Application Version source bundle.
+* `force_delete` - (Optional) On delete, force an Application Version to be deleted when it may be in use by multiple Elastic Beanstalk Environments.

 ## Attributes Reference